Advertisment

 J&K approves 200 MW rooftop solar project in Jammu city

-• The 200 MW of the grid-connected rooftop solar power plants will come up as part of the ‘Solar City Mission’ in the Jammu region under Grid-connected Rooftop Solar Scheme.
+J&K approves 200 MW rooftop solar project in Jammu city up as part of the ‘Solar City Mission’ under the Grid-connected Rooftop Solar Scheme.

 The Administrative Council (AC) headed by LG Manoj Sinha, has approved the development of 200 MW of grid-connected rooftop solar power plants in Jammu City.
 These plants hope to take the optimal advantage of the solar irradiance in the high resource region of Jammu and Kashmir.
 They will come up as part of the ‘Solar City Mission’ in the Jammu region under the Central Government’s Grid-connected Rooftop Solar Scheme, Phase-II meant for the residential sector.